vaibhav-ace/Reserve_My_Show/README.md

 # Reserve_My_Show

 A movie reservation booking web application.

-This web application involves the use of technolgoeis ranging from HTML, CSS, JS, SQL and Node.js.
+This web application involves the use of technolgoeis ranging from HTML, CSS, JS, SQL, AJAX and Node.js.

+The system is designed to be simple and fun.
+Dark/White backgrounds can be adjusted and it is simple to book a movie based on the existing movies in the SQl database.

 All of this project has been independently been developed by me!